Evolution of Mirror Embroidery in Two Villages of Sanghar Sindh

 Bhai Khan Shar: Centre of Excellence in Arts & Design, MUET Jamshoro

-Saba Qayoom Leghari, Bhai Khan Shar, "Evolution of Mirror Embroidery in Two Villages of Sanghar Sindh" International Journal of Arts, Culture, Design & Language Works, Vol. 6, Issue 06, PP. 17-23, June 2019.
+Saba Qayoom Leghari, Bhai Khan Shar, "Evolution of Mirror Embroidery in Two Villages of Sanghar Sindh" International Journal of Arts, Culture, Design & Language, Vol. 6, Issue 06, PP. 17-23, June 2019.